colltoaction/writings/Adjoint School 2025/Application Form.md

 > Q: (~250 words) In place of a CV, write a short paragraph about your educational and/or professional background.
 Please mention your current occupation or position if you have one.
 This is your opportunity to brag about yourself!

-Free and Public Education is a part of Argentinian culture as big as dulce de leche and Maradona, and I'm grateful for the extraordinary opportunities my country has given me.
+I'm profoundly grateful for the extraordinary opportunities Argentina has given me with Free and Public Education policies.
 I attended preparatory at National School of Buenos Aires, one of the most prestigious in Latin America and home of two Nobel laureates.
-I currently attend to University of Buenos Aires where I'm majoring in Computer Science.
+I currently attend University of Buenos Aires where I'm majoring in Computer Science.

 I worked full-time jobs all my adult life, as most students here do.
 Early on I started a software engineering career which informs my views on real-life applications of science.
 As an advanced student I had four internships in the U.S, one at Google and three at Microsoft.
 When I was offered a permanent position I rejected it to settle in my home city.
 As I finished my Bachelor studies I moved on to senior roles in a startup and then a big company.